 Note:

-This image was created using ArcGIS Business Analyst Web App, where the user experience and workflows are identical to ArcGIS Community Analyst.
+This image was created using ArcGIS Business Analyst Web App in which the user experience and workflows are identical to ArcGIS Community Analyst.

 To create this example yourself, see the Expand a small business tutorial.